dncmaduro/dncmaduro/README.md

 ### Glad to see you here!
 I'm a passionate programmer with a strong enthusiasm for staying ahead of the curve and integrating the latest technologies.
 Specializes in web application development, capable of handling both frontend and backend responsibilities.
-I'm currently serving as a Frontend Intern at Missing Corner Inc., a Frontend Developer at GDSC HANU, and in the process of launching the GDSC UET.
+I'm currently serving as a Frontend Intern at Missing Corner Inc.

 <br/>